-Today we have covered the history of chlorine gas, liquid chlorine utilization.
-There are many ways on how to work with homemade bleach, and we would like to hear about your experience in the comment section down below!
+Today we have covered the history of chlorine gas and liquid chlorine utilization.
+There are many ways how to work with homemade bleach, and we would like to hear about your experience in the comment section down below!

 Frequently Asked Questions (FAQ)

 How long does bleach stay in the water?

 No chemical reaction must emerge once drinking water and bleach intersect.
 And when those two liquids are mixed together to make a disinfecting solution, the solution will work only for the next 24 hours.
 Although the temperature of the water does not impact the bleach in any way, its disinfecting properties begin to lose their potency after one day.

 That is a tricky question.
 The thing is that chlorine bleach is just a sodium hypochlorite mixed with water.
 And the bleach that people use every day at home is the laundry sodium hypochlorite, a concentrated solution.
 Such bleach contains five and a quarter percent or six percent sodium hypochlorite.
 So, yes, indeed, chlorine is a component of the home bleach in the form of sodium hypochlorite bleach.

 What is the most potent bleach for cleaning?